pwnieexpress/blue_hydra/README.md

 ## Recommended Hardware
-BlueHydra should function with most internal bluetooth cards but we reccomend using the Sena UD100 adapter.
+BlueHydra should function with most internal bluetooth cards but we recommend using the Sena UD100 adapter.

-Additionally you can make use of Ubertooth hardware to detect devices out of discoverable mode.
+Additionally you can make use of Ubertooth One hardware to detect active devices not in discoverable mode.

 ## Configuring Options